dprint/plugins/README.md

 ## Redirect to Any GitHub Repo (For Plugin Authors)

-This service provides a convenient redirect for a Wasm plugin stored in any GitHub repo.
+This service provides a convenient redirect for a plugin stored in any GitHub repo.

 To use it, create a GitHub release in your repo with:

-1. Plugin named `plugin.wasm`
+1. Plugin named `plugin.wasm` (use `plugin.exe-plugin` for process plugins)
 1. JSON schema named `schema.json` (if exists)

 Then your redirect urls will look like: